cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

     1. [Default deployed version](helm/secrets-provider/values.yaml)

 1. Create a helm package by running the following command from the repo root: `pushd helm/secrets-provider/packages && helm package .. && popd`
-1. Add the resulting package file to the release PR.
-1. Create a PR for [helm-charts](https://github.com/cyberark/helm-charts) with the following changes:
+1. Create a PR for [helm-charts](https://github.com/cyberark/helm-charts) and do the following:
-    1. Add the package file to the *docs* folder
+    1. Add the packaged file to the *docs* folder
     1. Execute the `reindex.sh` script file from the `helm-charts` repo root folder
 1. Review the git log and ensure the [changelog](CHANGELOG.md) contains all relevant recent changes with references to GitHub issues or PRs, if possible.
 1. Review the changes since the last tag, and if the dependencies have changed revise the [NOTICES](NOTICES.txt) to correctly capture the included dependencies and their licenses / copyrights.
-1. Before release, ensure that all documentation that needs to be written has been written by TW and pushed to the forward-facing documentation.
+1. Before release, ensure that all documentation that needs to be written has been written by TW, approved by PO/Engineer, and pushed to the forward-facing documentation.
 1. Commit these changes - `Bump version to x.y.z` is an acceptable commit message - and open a PR for review.